SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 3. There was continuous selective pressure on the human genome in East Asia ("continuous selective pressure" = people dying) _for 20,000 years._
 4. 42 genes were selectively mutated and fixed in the genome; of those 4 + 5 + 6 = 15 genes either
-   are targeted by drugs currently in coronavirus trials or are targeted by other existing drugs or are in the druggable genome where the chemistry to make a drug for them looks tractable.  _There are opportunities for novel coronavirus therapies here._
+   are targeted by drugs currently in coronavirus trials, or are targeted by other existing drugs, or are in the druggable genome where the chemistry to make a drug for them looks tractable.  _There are opportunities for novel coronavirus therapies here._
 5. Evolution is doing it the hard way: people die until only those with resistance mutations are left.